seorim0/NUNet-TLS/README.md

 # **Monoaural Speech Enhancement Using a Nested U-Net with Two-Level Skip Connections**

-This is a repo of the paper "Monoaural Speech Enhancement Using a Nested U-Net with Two-Level Skip Connections", which is submitted to INTERSPEECH2022.
+This is a repo of the paper "Monoaural Speech Enhancement Using a Nested U-Net with Two-Level Skip Connections", which is accepted to INTERSPEECH2022.

 Abstract：Capturing the contextual information in multi-scale is known to be beneficial for improving the performance of DNN-based speech enhancement (SE) models.
 This paper proposes a new SE model, called NUNet-TLS, having two-level skip connections between the residual U-Blocks nested in each layer of a large U-Net structure.
 The proposed model also has a causal time-frequency attention (CTFA) at the output of the residual U-Block to boost dynamic representation of the speech context in multi-scale.
 Even having the two-level skip connections, the proposed model slightly increases the network parameters, but the performance improvement is significant.
 Experimental results show that the proposed NUNet-TLS has superior performance in various objective evaluation metrics to other state-of-the-art models.